awslabs/llrt/README.md

     # or for x86, use
     make release-x86

-You should now have a `llrt-arm.zip` or `llrt-x86.zip`.
-You can manually upload this as a Lambda layer or use it via your Infrastructure as code pipeline
+You should now have a `llrt-lambda-arm64.zip` or `llrt-lambda-x86.zip`.
+You can manually upload this as a Lambda layer or use it via your Infrastructure-as-code pipeline

 ## Running Lambda emulator